 Our primary relationships tend to receive our energy leftovers.

-Your decision of who to choose for a lifemate is arguably the most important decision you make in your lifetime – so it’s ironic that, over time, we tend to switch to auto-pilot in our daily interactions with this most important person.
+Your decision of who to choose for a lifemate is arguably the most critical decision you make in your lifetime.
+So it’s ironic that, over time, we tend to switch to auto-pilot in our daily interactions with this most important person.

 Everyday living has a way of sometimes dulling a marriage.